MugeniAI-Portfolio/MachineLearning/README.md

-# Sentiment Analysis of Amazon and IMDb Reviews Using Logistic Regression
+# Sentiment Analysis of IMDb Reviews Using Logistic Regression

 ## Project Overview
-This project showcases the process of building and evaluating a Logistic Regression model for sentiment analysis on both Amazon and IMDb review datasets.
-The goal is to classify reviews as positive, neutral, or negative, leveraging text vectorization and machine learning techniques.
+This project showcases the process of building and evaluating a Logistic Regression model for sentiment analysis on the IMDb review dataset.
+The goal is to classify reviews as positive or negative, leveraging text vectorization and machine learning techniques.
 The project provides insights into how machine learning models can be effectively used to understand customer sentiment and enhance business strategies.

-## Datasets
+## Dataset
-### Amazon Reviews
-- **Source**: Kaggle
-- **Features**: Review text, labeled with sentiment.
-- **Classes**: Positive, Neutral, Negative.
-- **Class Distribution**:
-  - **Before balancing**: Significant imbalance with more positive samples.
-  - **After balancing**: Balanced distribution across all classes.

 ### IMDb Reviews
 - **Source**: [Large Movie Review Dataset (Maas et al., 2011)](https://ai.stanford.edu/~amaas/data/sentiment/)
 - **Features**: 25,000 positive and 25,000 negative reviews for training; additional 25,000 for testing.